egorseliunin/pixmix/README.md

 pixmix
 ----
-A project to covert an image to a pixel matrix
+A project to covert an image to a pixel matrix and saves it to an ASCII file.

 Getting started
 ----